Poznań: Renaissance

 The introduction of the Renaissance to Poznań resulted in the construction of many grand buildings.
 Noteworthy among these is the Town Hall, an exemplary piece of Renaissance architecture in Poland.
 The Town Hall underwent a significant reconstruction in the mid-16th century, after a fire in 1536.
-The city authorities entrusted the reconstruction to Giovanni Battista Quadro from Lugano in 1550.
+The city authorities entrusted the reconstruction to Giovanni Battista di Quadro from Lugano in 1550.
 He expanded the building westward by approximately 11 meters and added an additional floor.
 The reconstruction was completed in 1560.
 The Renaissance Town Hall is characterized by its rectangular plan, three-story loggia on the facade, and three polygonal turrets.
 The central turret houses a clock mechanism featuring goats, a popular attraction in Poznań since 1551.
 The attic frieze depicts Jagiellonian kings, while the blind arcades feature rulers from the Piast dynasty.